boxyhq/jackson-examples/apps/hasura-nextjs/README.md

 Update `.env` with your own credentials.

-Run `npm run dev-docker` from `/apps/hasura-nextjs` to start the Postgres and Hasura Docker containers.
+Run `npm run dev-docker` from `/apps/hasura-nextjs` to start the Postgres, Hasura and BoxyHQ (Jackson) Docker containers.

 ### Setup SAML Jackson

-`.env` is pre-configured to work with a hosted demo version of SAML Jackson.
+`.env` is pre-configured to work with a local version of SAML Jackson (and included in the Docker Compose setup).
 Feel free to change the `BOXYHQ_SAML_JACKSON_URL` to point to your own hosted version of SAML Jackson.

 ### Setup Hasura GraphQL

-Open Hasura Console at [http://localhost:8081/console](http://localhost:8081/console)
+Open Hasura Console at [http://localhost:8081/console](http://localhost:8081/console).
+Use the `HASURA_GRAPHQL_ADMIN_SECRET` value from `docker-compose.yml`

 #### Add Required Tables